TeamDev-IP/DotNetBrowser-Examples/csharp/unity3d/README.md

       RenderingMode = RenderingMode.OffScreen
   }.Build();
 ```
+More details how to install the license is in the [documentation](https://dotnetbrowser-support.teamdev.com/docs/guides/installation/license.html#installing-license).

 ### How it works
 The main idea consists of four classes located in [the Scripts folder](DotNetBrowser_Unity/Assets/DnbSimple/Scripts/):